azuline/rose/docs/CONFIGURATION.md

 # =======================

 # If true, the directory and files in the source directory will be renamed
 # based on their tags.
-The rename will occur during Rosé's cache update
+The rename will occur automatically during Rosé's cache
+# update (aka as soon as Rosé becomes aware of a potential rename).
+#
-# sequence.
-The source files will be renamed per the
+# The source files will be renamed per the # `path_templates.source.release`
-# `path_templates.source.release` and `path_templates.source.track`
+# and `path_templates.source.track` configuration options.
+#
-# configuration options.
-This is false by default.
+# This option false by default.
 rename_source_files = false

 # Artist aliases: Grouping multiple names for the same artist together.